-Your first Temporary or Permanent Resident visa starts with a pre-approval at a Mexican consulate outside of Mexico.
-I can guide you through this process but I nor anyone else, may make your appointments for you.
+Your first Temporary Resident visa starts with a pre-approval at a Mexican consulate outside of Mexico.
+I may guide you through this process but I nor anyone else, may make your appointments for you.
 Once pre-approved I will work with you to finalize your visa in Mexico.
 I also process visa renewals and replacements.
-Email: Sonia@SoniaDiazMexico.com
+My email.

-Here is a list of all the Mexican consulates in the US.
+Here is a list of the Mexican consulates.

 1. Photo with face uncovered, no glasses, front view, in colour, white background.
 3.9 cm x 3.1 cm (1.53” x 1.2”).
 This not American passport size.